 A treatment specialist can meet with you once you finish the detox program and your alcohol detox symptoms finally go away.
 Your therapist can help you determine what type of treatment is best for you based on your situation and your needs.

-Although alcohol withdrawal symptoms are difficult to overcome, you have the ability to get through them and start your recovery.
-A licensed therapist from Summit Detox can help you through every stage of your treatment.
+Although alcohol withdrawal symptoms are difficult to overcome, especially if you experience severe symptoms, you have the ability to get through them and start your recovery.
+A licensed therapist from Summit Detox can help you through every stage of your treatment in a supportive environment that helps you address your drinking problem and your withdrawal symptoms.
 To find out more, contact us at (888) 995-5265.
-We can help you break the cycle of addiction.
+We can help you break the cycle of addiction and push through your alcohol withdrawal symptoms to achieve long-term recovery and sobriety.